You are invited to attend the 2020 Midwest Camping Rally in June at Kickapoo State Recreation Area in Illinois.

 We picked Kickapoo State Park in East Central Illinois because it is a large recreation area with so much to do.
 It might not make the list of best campgrounds in Illinois, but we really like it.
 It is located right off Interstate 74 just west of Danville.
 In addition to the large campground, there are many deep fishing ponds and lakes, hiking and biking trails, playgrounds, a disc golf course, and numerous shelters for gatherings and day use.
 It is also home to the only National Scenic River in Illinois.
 There are rentals available so that you can paddle down the river in a kayak, canoe, or paddleboard.
 You can also go tubing.
 You can get rental information here.
 There is no entrance fee for this Illinois State Park.

 The campout will be in the Brian Plawer campground.
 This campground has 184 sites, half of which are non-electric tent sites and the rest are electric sites.
-There are a few 50 amp sites, which you can see shown in black market on this map below.
-Sorry for the poor quality.
+There are a few 50 amp sites available throughout the campground.

 The camping rally site is campsite 60 in the Miami loop.
 This site is located next to an open field, which will be great for games.
 We will be camping in site 58, arriving Thursday, June 4 and staying though Monday, June 8.
 Some attendees will arrive earlier and leave later.